hkhc/jarbird.github.io/docs/reference/declare-plugin.md

 ### Root project

-For root project, we use `io.hkhc.jarbird` no matter we have Android sub-projects or not.
+For the root project, we use `io.hkhc.jarbird` no matter we have Android sub-projects or not.

-Declaring `jarbird` plugin is not strictly needed in root project.
+`jarbird` plugin declaration is not strictly needed in the root project.
 It is  helpful for these cases:

 - Save us from specifying plugin version in every sub-projects.
 - Declare repositories that all sub-projects will use.